City gates of Alsace - Riquewihr © French Moments

 Rosheim

-Rosheim, an ancient city member of the Alsatian Decapolis, has kept four city gates, as well as many remains of its ramparts.
+Rosheim, an ancient city member of the Alsatian Decapolis, has kept four city gates and many remains of its ramparts.
 Two series of walls surrounded the town in the Middle Ages:

 • The inner rampart (13th century) which surrounded the Mittelstadt.
 There are two city gates: the Porte de l’Hôtel de Ville and the Porte de l’Ecole, as well as a corner tower.